What is an ISO Audit Process?

-As noted above, Internal Audits can also ensure your policies, procedures and processes comply with all the required standards and regulations.
+As noted above, Internal Audits can ensure your policies, procedures and processes comply with all the required standards and regulations.
 Do you really want to wait for external auditors to show up in order to know how your organization’s internal control or Quality Management System is doing?

-If compliance, however, is your only goal in creating and maintaining a system of internal control, or for instituting a Quality Management System like ISO 9000, (and its associated Internal Audits), then you may be missing a great opportunity.
+If ISO compliance, however, is your only goal in creating and maintaining a system of internal control, or for instituting a Quality Management System like ISO 9000, (and its associated Internal Audits), then you may be missing a great opportunity.

 If your business or organization is taking the trouble to institute internal control and management systems, shouldn’t you use the system to continually monitor and improve performance?
 And Internal Auditing has an important role in the continual improvement mindset.
 Using control and management simply for compliance is just doing the bare minimum.
 Few businesses truly succeed with that philosophy.